Residential Steel Beams

 Heavier beams can sometimes span greater distances between posts.
 An 8x35 steel beam can carry more weight than an 8x17.
 A structural engineer or savvy architect can refer to his steel-beam guide and determine all of this for you.

-Rust Prevention - Galvanize or Paint
+Rust Prevention for a Residential Steel Beam - Galvanize or Paint

 If you're going to be using steel in a wet area and are worried about rust, you can order them hot-dipped galvanized.
 I worked with galvanized beams and columns for a job I did at an orphanage in Jamaica.
 The cost is higher, but if you need that rust protection, realize it's available.

 If you can't afford galvanizing, then prime and finish paint the steel beams and columns before you install them.
 Put on three coats of paint for the best protection and use a special rust-preventative paint made for steel.